trustbit/RAGathon/daniel/README.md

 pip install -r requirements.txt
 ```

-Copy the `samples` directory from the hackathon repo into this directory.
+Copy the `samples` directory and the file `dataset.csv` from the hackathon repo into this directory.